Major Groups > Boletes > Boletus > Xanthoconium purpureum

 Description:

-Ecology: Mycorrhizal with oaks, or with Eastern White Pine; growing alone, scattered, or gregariously; early summer through fall; probably widely distributed east of the Great Plains, but often reported as "Xanthoconium affine."
+Ecology: Mycorrhizal with oaks; growing alone, scattered, or gregariously; early summer through fall; probably widely distributed east of the Great Plains.
+The illustrated and described collections are from Illinois and Pennsylvania.

-Cap: 3-7 cm, convex to broadly convex in age; dry; smooth or very minutely velvety; purplish red to maroon or reddish brown, fading to tan.
+Cap: 4-13 cm across; convex to broadly convex in age; soft; dry; very minutely velvety when young, but soon bald; purplish red to maroon, reddish brown, or (less frequently) merely brown; occasionally developing numerous whitish to yellowish spots; usually fading to cinnamon or tan.

-Odor and Taste: Not distinctive with most specimens; odor often becoming foul (like bad meat) as the spores mature.
+Odor and Taste: Taste not distinctive.
+Odor not distinctive at first, but often becoming foul (like bad meat) as the spores mature.

 Spore Print: Bright yellow-brown.